-The annual catch and effort data shown in Table 1 represent expanded (or raised) rather than reported values (see Stocker 2007) and were obtained from Version 24.01.24 of the Canadian database.
+The annual catch and effort data shown in Table 1 represent expanded (or raised) rather than reported values (see Stocker 2007) and were obtained from Version 25.02.16 of the Canadian database.
 The amount of expansion needed to arrive at these figures can be determined from the annual logbook coverage shown in Table 1.
-Canada has had 100% logbook coverage since 2014 and no expansion has been required.
+Canada had 100% logbook coverage from 2014 to 2023 and no expansion has been required.
+In 2024, one logbook is still outstanding and an expansion has been applied based on the vessels historical catch.
 The vessel participation data (Table 2) represent the number of unique vessels as determined from the hail and logbook data streams.